luciusmagn/magnusi.tech/posts/huoh.md

 The man grabs her by the collar and lifts her off the ground.
 At first, she tries to struggle, but all resistance seems futile.
 She can't bite him and clawing on his arm doesn't help, it is covered by a thick black overcoat.
 She gives up and remains frozen in fear.

 And then, he speaks: "A little rat running around in the sewers, how fitting.
-I'm sory Fira, but I can't have you messing around with this place any longer."
+I'm sorry Fira, but I can't have you messing around with this place any longer."
 And as he finished the sentence, he let go of her, and as he did, the girl disappeared without a trace.